gsioteam/godot-colyseus/README.md

     ]
 ```

-Get players map by `state.players`.
+Get players by `state.players`.
 And the collection classes is
 defined in `godot_colyseus/lib/collections.gd`.

 ### Event Listener